 He went on to say that some women believed "If a man undertakes a certain business, why should not a woman?
 If a man votes, why should not a woman?"
 He called that tendency "manhoodmania" and instructed that women needed to "choose to fully understand what is the peculiar mission they have before them."
 There was to be no arguing with his logic.
 He concluded saying "if the congregation did not understand him it was their fault."

 |A turn of the century postcard labeled the structure "Dr. Parkhurst's Church." (copyright expired)|

-At the turn of the century Madison Square was no longer the quiet and exclusive neighborhood it had been have a century earlier.
+At the turn of the century Madison Square was no longer the quiet and exclusive neighborhood it had been half a century earlier.
 The Metropolitan Life Insurance Company had begun construction of its new headquarters next to the church in the spring of 1890 and one by one the residences around the park were either demolished or converted for business purposes.

 According to Rev. Parkhurst in his A Brief History of the Madison Square Presbyterian Church in 1906, "As early as 1896, the question began to be considered whether...it would not be to our interest as a church to build elsewhere if a suitable site could be found on Madison Square or in its neighborhood."
 A meeting was held on May 14, 1894 during which it was unanimously agreed that the church would not move uptown.